 By Bob Pakes

-1956 had been tremendous for Elvis Presley, and by the end of that year there still seemed no end to the meteoric rise of his popularity.
+1956 had been tremendous for Elvis, and by the end of that year there still seemed no end to the meteoric rise of his popularity.

 Elvis’ first movie (‘Love Me Tender’) had just been released nationwide and it had broken all kinds of records for 20th Century Fox.
 Elvis Presley was also the most played artist on the radio, and his second album (‘Elvis’) had recently made Number 1 on the Album Chart while the titlesong of his first movie had also reached that same spot in the previous month.
 Next to that, the Elvis Presley Enterprises merchandise-train had proven to be an extremely succesful formula for marketing Elvis Presley as a brandname.
 Elvis was all over the place, and where ever he (or his image, or his name) went, big bucks were being made.